ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 - network_type calico
 - network_cidr: 10.1.0.0/16
 - service_cluster_ip_range: 10.0.0.1/24
-- For a simple cluster, everything else in config.yaml remains commented out.
+- For a simple cluster, everything else in `config.yaml` remains commented out.

-There are many parameters that may be set in config.yaml.
+There are many parameters that may be set in `config.yaml`.
 It is a good idea to read through the file to become familiar with the options.

 Additional things that need to be set for a production environment:

 - vip_iface, cluster_vip
 - proxy_vip_iface, proxy_vip

+You may want to include a `version` attribute in `config.yaml`.
+I if you do, be sure it matches the version of the images in the docker registry that you want to use.
+You can do a `docker images` list to check the version tags of the available images.
+The version that will be deployed is set to an appropriate default in a YAML file in the icp-inception container so it setting the `version` value in `config.yaml` is intended for cases where the docker registry being used contains images from more than one version.

+Likewise, you may want to include a `backup_version` attribute value in the `config.yaml`.
+Again, make sure the value of `backup_version` makes sense for the docker registry in use in that it matches the tag on the images that are intended to be the backup version.

-*NOTE:* Gluster configuration in config.yml is not necessary when the Gluster servers are set up outside the ICP cluster, which is the topology used in this guide.  **No not** do any Gluster configuration in config.yml.
+*NOTE:* Gluster configuration in config.yml is not necessary when the Gluster servers are set up outside the ICP cluster, which is the topology used in this guide.  **Do not** do any Gluster configuration in `config.yaml`.

 ## Other things that you may need to check